 If it doesn’t matter on the severity of the rain, and you experience seepage from a light rain or during a heavy downpour, you probably have an issue with your runoff grading or downspouts and gutters.
 If your basement is unaffected by the light and quick rains, but floods during prolonged storms, heavy downpours, or multiple days of rain, you most likely are dealing with the water table rising up due to the ground getting saturated and having no place to go except through cracks and openings in your basement.
+This leads to a wet basement, which no one wants to deal with.

 If the seepage occurs within 30 minutes or less of when it starts to rain, you most likely have an exterior problem.
 Once again, check your grading, downspouts and gutters and make sure the water is directed away from the house and gutters are clean.
 It may take many hours to see moisture or puddles.
 This points to the water table taking its time rising up from below your basement floor and seeping in.